MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Developer options
 ---------------------

-For developers there are two options.
+For developers there are 2 options.
 Both replace the pin factory used by GPIOZero.

 Use Mock Pins
 ^^^^^^^^^^^^^^^

-Using GPIOZero `Mock pins <https://gpiozero.readthedocs.io/en/stable/api_pins.html#mock-pins>`_ , allows to do function development on an arbitrary machine.
+Using GPIOZero `Mock pins <https://gpiozero.readthedocs.io/en/stable/api_pins.html#mock-pins>`_, allows to do function development on an arbitrary machine.
 If you have configured the :ref:`Mock RFID Reader <rfid/mock_reader:Mock Reader>`, the GPIO input and output devices are added to the GUI.
 Simply change the header in the configuration file to: